ieee-comu/Official-Website/README.md

 Source codes of IEEE ÇOMÜ Website

 We've coded with Php, Html, Css and Js.
-We used the Mysqli datebase.
+We used the Mysqli database.

 Version 1.0